ZingBallyhoo/StackXML/README.md

   - `[XmlField("list")] [XmlSplitStr(',')] public List<int> m_list;`
   - Using StrReader and StrWriter, see below
 - StrReader and StrWriter classes, for reading and writing (comma usually) delimited strings with 0 allocations.
-  - Can be used in a fully structed way by adding `StrField` attributes to fields on a `ref partial struct` (not compatible with XmlSplitStr, maybe future consideration)
+  - Can be used in a fully structured way by adding `StrField` attributes to fields on a `ref partial struct` (not compatible with XmlSplitStr, maybe future consideration)
 - Agnostic logging through [LibLog](https://github.com/damianh/LibLog)

 ## Quirks